 Understanding of Canadian Indigenous history, relations and current issues including knowledge of the Truth and Reconciliation Commission Calls to Action and the United Nations Declaration on the Rights of Indigenous Peoples Act.
 Strong understanding of Indigenous national organizations and governance structures and processes

-Experience working with Indigenous or mixed ancestry Peoples and knowledge of Indigenous protocols, governance structures, and community dynamics, with a commitment to cultural safety and humility.
+Experience working with Indigenous Peoples and knowledge of Indigenous protocols, governance structures, and community dynamics, with a commitment to cultural safety and humility.

 Experience in directing outcomes-based programs supportive of Indigenous priorities, with a strong track record of managing teams to achieve and exceed KPIs